Ditching the All or Nothing Approach to Fitness

 A funny thing about constantly ‘restarting’ things is that the point of starting over is all in your head, whereas you never stop living in the body that you’re trying to reboot and restart 5 times a week.
 Life is continuous, so thinking in all or nothing increments is simply not productive and can easily weigh you down, not to mention it doesn’t allow you to live the full and spontaneous human experience.

-Overcoming the all or nothing approach
+Overcoming the All or Nothing Approach

 So, by overcoming the all or nothing approach, you can solve numerous issues before they even surface!
 The tips below can be helpful for shifting your mindset and finding balance in your health & fitness routine.